Context-Selective State Space Models: Feedback is All You Need: COFFEE: Towards Context-Selective SSMs

-\begin{remark}[Scalable parallel training] By construction, $A^{(i)}$ is diagonal, and each component of $\Delta_i(k)$ depends only on the corresponding component of $x(k-1)^{(i)}$.
-As a result, the state dynamics in (\ref{eq:final_model}) decomposes into $n$ independent scalar recursions.
-This in turn implies that the state-transition Jacobian of (\ref{eq:final_model})

-is diagonal at every time step.
-The diagonal structure of the Jacobian drastically reduces both memory and computational requirements.
-In particular, as shown in \cite{gonzalez2024towards}, trajectory computation can be cast as an optimization problem, where diagonal Jacobians allow efficient parallel solvers with total work and memory scaling that are linear in the sequence length $T$ and the state dimension $n$, i.e., $\mathcal{O}(Tn)$, while the parallel depth in $T$ is only $\mathcal{O}(\log T)$.
-The overall run-time depends on the number of solver iterations required for convergence, which is typically small in practice.
-This enables efficient training on parallel hardware, in contrast with cubic and quadratic costs in the state dimension that arise with dense Jacobians. \end{remark}

-\begin{remark}(Model with output filtering) Notice that the model in (\ref{eq:final_model}), can be modified by adding other filtering capabilities on the output without compromising the possibility to parallelize the architecture.
+\begin{remark}[Model with output filtering] Notice that the model in (\ref{eq:final_model}), can be extended by introducing additional filtering mechanisms at the output level.
 In particular, we can transform the output equation in: